samrith-s/relative_date/README.md

     valid: Boolean
 }
 ```

+If the date is invalid, the text returned would be "Invalid Date" and the value would be an Invalid Date object.

 ## Tests
 You can run tests to check for all the available outcomes, by running `npm run cover`